Applications open: Monday 1 February 2021

 Background and nature

-The RCR Summer Undergraduate Fellowships (SURF) in Clinical Oncology provide medical students with a unique opportunity to undertake an eight-week research project in the field of academic clinical oncology during their early years of study.
+The RCR Summer Undergraduate Fellowships (SURF) in Clinical Oncology provide medical students with a unique opportunity to undertake a research project in the field of academic clinical oncology during their early years of study.
 Each competitively-awarded SURF provides both bursary funding for the applicant and additional funding for the research project.

 Why should I apply?

 These prestigious awards are an excellent opportunity for medical students to bolster their CV while gaining an insight into the field of clinical oncology and the academic opportunities it provides.
 This will help you to gain key academic experience, including in public speaking as well as grant and academic writing, and key skills relating to data analysis, critical thinking and research governance.
 You’ll also gain mentorship from senior academics and clinicians who will be able to provide you with advice and support to begin a career in academic oncology.
 The recipients will hold the title: 2021 RCR Summer Undergraduate Research Fellow in Clinical Oncology.

-Bursary of £1,440 each (equivalent to £180 per week) to provide expenses for a medical student to undertake an eight week project during the summer vacation
+Bursary of £1,440 each (equivalent to £180 per week) to provide expenses for a medical student to undertake a research project during the summer vacation

 Project funding of £500 to the supervising department or laboratory to meet the costs of supporting the student including travel to the RCR to deliver a presentation on the project